SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 - This demo IDE action lets you select usable and instantiable classes, select one of their public instance or static methods, and provide the input parameters (if any) with character-like actual parameters.
 - For example, a calculator method may require three inputs: two numbers and an operator.
 The example focuses on basic cases and does not perform input validation at runtime.
 - When you run the IDE action, the method is executed.
-- As a result, the parameter table (refer to the Dynamic Programming cheat sheet) is displayed as HTML in the IDE action result dialog using `CL_DEMO_OUTPUT_CLOUD`, including any the input and output parameters and their values (if any).
+- As a result, the parameter table (refer to the Dynamic Programming cheat sheet) is displayed as HTML in the IDE action result dialog using `CL_DEMO_OUTPUT_CLOUD`, including any of the input and output parameters and their values (if any).

 **Steps**